 These changes indicate the increased preference customers have started placing on online and mobile banking, forcing established forces in the market to either adapt or become irrelevant by digitized alternatives.

-Pakistan has only around 16% of banked population, the remaining populace either doesn’t feel their wallets are big enough or find banking services irrelevant.
+Pakistan has only around 16 % of the banked population, the remaining populace either doesn’t feel their wallets are big enough or find banking services irrelevant.
 Digitization can help solve this problem of being irrelevant.
 By exposing proper channels of supply and demand, customers can finally find relevant products and complete their unmet demands.

 More Than Banking